-If you own more than two dogs, you must apply to Council for a kennel licence.
+If you own more than two dogs, you must apply to Council for a licence.

-Download an application form for a licence to keep several dogs or contact the Customer Service Centre and all applications require a notice of intention to apply for a kennel licence to be published in the local newspaper.
+Download an application form for a licence to keep several dogs or contact the Customer Service Centre.
+All applications require a 'notice of intention' to apply for a licence to be published in the local newspaper.

-Once Council has received your application a Regulations Officer will conduct a kennel licence inspection on your property.
+Once Council has received your application a Regulations Officer will conduct a licence inspection on your property.

 Upon approval and payment of associated fees the applicant will be granted a kennel licence.

-Holders of Kennel Licence are required to comply with the requirements of the Dog Control Act 2000 and failure to do so may result in the cancellation of a licence and fines.
+Holders of licence to keep several dogs are required to comply with the requirements of the Dog Control Act 2000 and failure to do so may result in the cancellation of a licence and fines.